 In a recent survey, 35 percent of marketing executives said a traditional mindset is the biggest barrier to innovation.
 Whether it’s rigid policies, departmental hierarchy, or a lack of skills or diversity, it’s important to identify and eliminate barriers to discovery.

-If you don’t embrace and encourage curiosity and free-thinking in your organization, you may be silencing your best minds and, ultimately, your next innovation.
-Create a climate of curiosity, and see what surprising and often brilliant ideas emerge.
+Encourage and embrace curiosity and free-thinking throughout your organization.
+Otherwise, you may be silencing the next big idea and perhaps your next innovation.
+Create a climate of curiosity, and see what surprising insights emerge.